psaintemarie/dotfiles/README.md

 git clone git@github.com:psaintemarie/dotfiles.git
 ```

-You'll need to use the right setup file wether you are on macOS or linux
+You'll need to use the right setup file, for macOS or Linux

 ```bash
 cd ~/git/dotfiles